 All specially set hearings are scheduled on line and set by court order.
 The order is automatically uploaded through the system and the hearing cannot be cancelled.
 DO NOT DO A NOTICE.

-Special Set Hearings cannot be cancelled without a properly filed Motion to Continue and must be set for Hearing on the UMC calendar.
+Special Set Hearings cannot be cancelled without a properly filed Motion to Continue and must be set for hearing on the UMC calendar.
+The JA cannot continue hearings.
 If the matter is resolved more than 24 hours prior to the hearing, you may contact the judicial assistant for instructions to submit an order disposing of the issue(s).
 If the matter is resolved less than 24 hours prior to the hearing, the moving party shall present the order at scheduled hearing time.

 NOTE: If the case involves a pro se party or parties who have not elected to receive service of documents by e-service, the moving party shall provide a copy of the conformed order to the pro se party or parties.